dpagini/perfect-drupal/README.md

 * Vagrantfile -
 * project.make.yml - Drush Makefile - configure a Drupal installation
 * package.json - config file for npm (can this be somewhere else? can it be yml?)
+* gulpfile.js - directory, configure all of gulp tasks

 What I want...